-How Do Teeth Move?
+How do Teeth Move?

-The exact way the body produces tooth movement is quite an amazing and complicated process.
+The way the body produces tooth movement is quite an amazing and complicated process.
 It involves many different tissues, cells, and cell signaling substances.
 When a force is applied to the roots of the teeth through the braces and the wire, cells in the bone and tissues surrounding the root are stimulated to act.
 Cells in the body called Osteoblasts and Osteoclasts add and remove bone, respectively.

 Pressure at the bracket produces pressure and tension (pulling) at the root of the tooth, causing remodeling of bone and tooth movement.
 This type of force combination is called a couple, which is defined as two equal and opposite forces acting on a mass.